hvoss-techfak/AutoForge/README.md

 - `--random_seed`: Random seed for reproducibility (default: 0 (disabled) ).

 ### Experimental Deph Anything V2 parameters
-I got a request to add a initializing function that takes the original deph of the image into account when initializing. \
+I got a request to add an initializing function that takes the original depth of the image into account when initializing. \
 In theory this should give you a nice background/foreground separation, but in practice it can degrade the quality of the output. \
 In addition you need the VRAM to run the depth model. \
 I currently don't recommend it as the output is not as good as without it, but I will leave it in for now. \